 Unfortunately for sole proprietors, the repayment plan may put their personal property at risk.
 Since sole proprietors are individuals, the court can ask the individual to sell or liquidate their personal assets to satisfy any outstanding business debt.

 Typically, sole proprietors will need to downsize or dramatically reorganize their business to satisfy the payment plan.
 That said, if you’re successful, you’ll be able to keep your business running while paying off what you owe.

 Is Chapter 11 a Good Choice?

 Ultimately, deciding if Chapter 11 is a good choice for your bankruptcy filing depends on your business’s financial situation and your risk tolerance for potentially losing some of your personal assets.
 The best thing you can do as a sole proprietor is discuss your concerns and your situation with your bankruptcy attorney.
 They’ll be able to assess your situation and provide you with the best options based on your unique needs and goals.

 Explore Your Options Today

 Chapter 11 bankruptcy can help sole proprietors keep their businesses running while giving them the time they need to start paying down their debts.
 If you’re struggling to pay your business expenses and think bankruptcy may be the best option, the experienced Chapter 11 bankruptcy lawyers in Milwaukee at Kerkman & Dunn are here to help.
-Contact us online or call (414) 775-3822 to schedule a free consultation.
+Contact us online or call (414) 775-3822 to schedule a consultation.